raspberrypilearning/sense-hat-pong/en/step_8.md

 ---
 title: Why does this work?
 ---
-If the ball's velocity is 1, it's fairly easy to see that if the ball's x position equals 7, we want to change the x velocity to -1 to make it reverse - now each time the ball moves it will add on -1 to move the ball left across the matrix.
+The ball's velocity starts off as 1.
+If the ball's x position equals 7, we want to change the x velocity to -1 to make it reverse - now each time the ball moves the code will be adding on -1 to move the ball left across the matrix.

 But why does this work when the ball gets to the far left?
 Look at the code: